samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

 ## Wrap Up

-And there you have it!
-A small script to check the activity gap of the Hotspots associated with a given Helium Wallet!
+And there you have it, a utility and main script to check the activity gap of the Hotspots associated with a given Helium Wallet!

-This is a nice snapshot, but we should run this frequently to track this over time (and make some insightful charts!)
-You can check the blog post [Monitor Helium Hotspot Activity Part 4, Notifications with Pushover][helim-heartbeat-part-4] for information on using `cron` to schedule the script at different intervals.
+These are nice snapshots, but running this more frequently to track the Heartbeat over time solves the original "Stop Refreshing" goal.
+Check the other posts in this series for information on using `cron` to schedule the script to run automatically.

 ---

 ## More Information

-Checkout the other posts in this series where I will cover in more detail how I get this data from the Helium API and checkout the code on my [Github][github-repo]
+More information on this project can be found on the companion posts here:

 - [Monitor Helium Hotspot Activity Part 1, Overview][helim-heartbeat-part-1]
 - [Monitor Helium Hotspot Activity Part 2, Using the Helium API][helim-heartbeat-part-2] (you are here)